apache/echarts-doc/en/tutorial/getting-started.md

 ## Including ECharts

 ECharts 3 no longer requires using AMD to load packages, and the AMD loader is no longer included in ECharts.
-Instead, ECharts should be included using a traditonal `<script>` tag:
+Instead, ECharts should be included using a traditional `<script>` tag:

 ```html
 <!DOCTYPE html>